erikvanmechelen/wind/manuscript/onlinesamplegame.md

 Notice the request the Sultan makes:

-S> Turkey in spring 1901
+A> Turkey in spring 1901
-S>
+A>
-S> I would consider a partnership with you.
+A> I would consider a partnership with you.
 I will commit to move Smyrna to Armenia if you commit to move Vienna to Trieste.
 What do you say?

 The phrasing "I will commit...if you commit" reminds me of a certain player in the game, possibly two.
 It may be difficult to work effectively with him if I agree and then violate this agreement, however the chance of starting a fight between Russia and Turkey is worth it, even if I opt for what I eventually did: